tomas-fryza/vhdl-course/Labs/03-segment/README.md

 2. How is the sub-block of hex to 7-segment decoder connected to the top module?

-3. What coding style is used to name the inputs, outputs and internal signals in VHDL?
+3. What coding style is used to name the input, output, and internal signals in VHDL?

 4. Follow instructions from wiki, create a constraints file, and [implement your design](https://github.com/tomas-fryza/Digital-electronics-1/wiki) to CoolRunner-II CPLD starter board.